Planning a vacation and wondering how long can betta fish go without food? You’re already in the “responsible fishkeeper” mindset!

 What Do Betta Fish Eat?

 Betta fish are carnivorous.
-They need to be fed a protein-rich diet.
+They need to be fed a protein-rich and varied diet.

 Fishkeepers typically have a hard time finding store-bought pellet food blends that these picky eaters will actually accept.